ravi0531rp/Object-Detection-Hiring-Challenge/readme.md

   It uses depthwise separable convolutions to reduce the number of parameters.
   More details here.
 [Medium Blog](https://medium.com/analytics-vidhya/image-classification-with-mobilenet-cc6fbb2cd470)

+## Assumptions
+* The distribution is balanced.
+If there are very less number of bounding boxes for any class, then it will not produce a very accurate model.
+* The bounding boxes are drawn with a consistent pattern, i.e., the padding for each box drawn is same when scaled.

 ## Framework
 * I chose to use [Tensorflow Object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) as it provides the training process as a callable API with a [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) to choose the models from.